How to Get a Job as an Auto Mechanic

 What is the Job Like?

-Of the 723,400 automotive service technicians and mechanics employed in 2010, the majority worked full-time schedules (including evenings, weekends, and overtime) for private operations.
-Close to 20 percent of service techs were self-employed in that same period.
+Of the 701,100 automotive service technicians and mechanics employed in 2012, the majority worked full-time schedules (including evenings, weekends and some overtime) for private operations.
+Close to 14 percent of service techs were self-employed.
 A service tech’s typical work environment includes a well-ventilated and lit repair shop with oily parts and tools.
-These workers bend and crouch in uncomfortable positions under and over various automobiles to tighten bolts, install engines, and perform other repairs.
-Because they often lift heavy parts and tools in cramped places, service technicians often experience minor on-the-job injuries like cuts and bruises.
-And the profession, Larson says, is becoming increasingly technological.
+These workers bend and crouch in uncomfortable positions under and over various automobiles to tighten bolts, install engines, change oil, replace common automotive filters and perform other repairs.
+Because they frequently lift heavy parts and tools in cramped places, service technicians often experience minor on-the-job injuries like cuts and bruises.
+And Larson says the profession is becoming increasingly technological.
 “Our industry now involves fixing computers,” she says.
 “We used to be able to fix cars with wrenches.
-Now, we’re fixing multi-computer systems [like GPS].”
+Now we’re fixing multi-computer systems [like GPS].”